The Ultimate Guide to Starting Songs: 22 Foolproof Techniques to Crush Writer’s Block

 Your life as a producer will be so much better if you commit to enjoying the process instead of being constantly impatient with a lack of results.
 Starting a song should be one of the most fun experiences any musician can have.
 So do what makes you happy, and take comfort knowing that there are many, many more songs to be written.
 This one doesn’t have to be perfect.

 Are there any fire starters you use to get moving in the DAW?
-Let us know in the comments below.
+Let us know.